Congratulations! If you are reading this article, you:

 - realizing there is more to life than meets the eye

 - knowing you are one with God/Source Energy/Life right now and always

-What causes a STE?
-It can be triggered in different ways; there might be one big cause or a number of smaller ones that culminate in a STE.
+It can be triggered in different ways; there might be one big cause or a number of smaller ones that culminate in a spiritually transformative experience.
 Possibilities include:

 - near-death experience (NDE)

 - the birth of a loved one

 - the death of a loved one—person or pet—especially a child

 - an overwhelmingly beautiful nature scene such as sunset, stars, water

 - centering practices such as meditation, chanting, sacred dance

 - having loving, intelligent, and aware parents or other caretakers